Serving all people by providing personalized health and wellness through exemplary care, education and research.

 To help relieve these symptoms, some women use hormones.
 This is called menopausal hormone therapy (MHT).
 This approach used to be called hormone replacement therapy or HRT.
 MHT describes several different hormone combinations available in a variety of forms and doses.

-According to the American Medical Association, hormone therapy can be given in a variety of methods, including the following:
+Hormone therapy can be given in a variety of methods, including the following:

 Estrogen pills can either be taken every day or for 25 days each month.
-Women who have had a hysterectomy can take estrogen alone, while those who have not may take a combination pill (estrogen and progestin).
+Women who have had a hysterectomy (uterus removed) can take estrogen alone, while those who have not may take a combination pill (estrogen and progestin).